 Protocol for inter-council resource sharing

-In association with the Municipal Emergency Management Enhancement Group (MEMEG), we identified a need to determine an agreed position between councils regarding the provision of resources to assist other municipalities with response and recovery tasks during and after emergencies.
+The MAV is the custodian of the Inter-Council Emergency Management Resource Sharing Protocol (Word 271KB), which sets out an agreed position between councils regarding the provision of resources to assist other municipalities with response and recovery tasks during and after emergencies.

 The protocol is intended to clarify operational, insurance and reimbursement issues that may arise through municipal resource-sharing arrangements.

 Council adoption of the protocol is voluntary.
 It is not intended to inhibit or diminish the effectiveness of any existing inter-council resource sharing arrangement.
 Councils should review any existing arrangements to ensure that issues identified in this protocol are addressed.

 Councils are asked to recommit to the protocol every four years.
 They can opt in or out of the protocol arrangements at any time by notifying us in writing and providing 30 days’ notice.